Paleocene: Mineral and hydrocarbon deposits

-Several economically important coal deposits formed during the Paleocene, such as the sub-bituminous Fort Union Formation in the Powder River Basin of Wyoming and Montana, which produces 43% of American coal; the Wilcox Group in Texas, the richest deposits of the Gulf Coastal Plain; and the Cerrejón mine in Colombia, the largest open-pit mine in the world.
+Several economically important coal deposits formed during the Paleocene, such as the sub-bituminous Fort Union Formation in the Powder River Basin of Wyoming and Montana, which produces 43% of American coal; the Wilcox Group in Texas, the richest deposits of the Gulf Coastal Plain; and the Cerrejón mine in Colombia, the largest open-pit mine in the country.
 Paleocene coal has been mined extensively in Svalbard, Norway, since near the beginning of the 20th century, and late Paleocene and early Eocene coal is widely distributed across the Canadian Arctic Archipelago and northern Siberia.
 In the North Sea, Paleocene-derived natural gas reserves, when they were discovered, totaled approximately 2.23 trillion m3 (7.89 trillion ft3), and oil in place 13.54 billion barrels.
 Important phosphate deposits—predominantly of francolite—near Métlaoui, Tunisia were formed from the late Paleocene to the early Eocene.

 Impact craters

-Impact craters formed in the Paleocene include: the Connolly Basin crater in Western Australia less than 60 mya, the Texan Marquez crater 58 mya, and possibly the Jordan Jabel Waqf as Suwwan crater which dates to between 56 and 37 mya.
+Impact craters formed in the Paleocene include: the Connolly Basin crater in Western Australia less than 60 Ma, the Texan Marquez crater 58 Ma, the Greenlandic Hiawatha Glacier crater 58 Ma, and possibly the Jordan Jabel Waqf as Suwwan crater which dates to between 56 and 37 Ma.
 Vanadium-rich osbornite from the Isle of Skye, Scotland, dating to 60 mya may be impact ejecta.
-Craters were also formed near the K–Pg boundary, the largest the Mexican Chicxulub crater whose impact was a major precipitator of the K–Pg extinction, and also the Ukrainian Boltysh crater, dated to 65.4 mya the Canadian Eagle Butte crater (though it may be younger), the Vista Alegre crater (though this may date to about 115 mya).
+Craters were also formed near the K–Pg boundary, the largest the Mexican Chicxulub crater whose impact was a major precipitator of the K–Pg extinction, and also the Ukrainian Boltysh crater, dated to 65.4 Ma the Canadian Eagle Butte crater (though it may be younger), the Vista Alegre crater (though this may date to about 115 Ma).
 Silicate glass spherules along the Atlantic coast of the U.S. indicate a meteor impact in the region at the PETM.
-The buried Hiawatha Glacier crater in Greenland has been dated to the late Paleocene, around 58 mya.